AlexvZyl/NativeFramework/README.md

 * ⬜ Seperate OpenGL drawing and window events on different threads (Resizing not working properly).
 * ⬜ OpenGL has a offset that cannot be removed (can be seen in AutoCAD).
 Find a way to fix this.
 * ⬜ Unbinding is not necessary and costs performance, but helpful for debugging.
 Write code so that it unbinds in debug mode but does not do it in release mode.
 * ⬜ GL_LINES & GL_TRIANGLES are being used instead of GL_LINE_LOOP & GL_TRIANGLE_FAN.
 Unsure if this will have an impact on performance.
+Might just be the use of predefined IBO's.
 * ✅ Use the docking branch from ImGUI.
 * ✅ Use less draw calls by using less buffers.
 Only draw lines and triangles.
 Will make buffer management more complex.
 * ⬜ Combine basic, textured and text rendering (VAO's and shaders) to reduce draw calls and shader switching.